 If a browser is to reject a certificate that lacks an embedded SCT, or is not accompanied by an SCT transported via the TLS handshake, this behavior needs to be defined in a way that is compatible with incremental deployment.
-Issuing a warning to a (human) user is probably insufficient, based on experience with warnings displayed for expired certificates, lack of certificate revocation status information, and similar errors that violate RFC 5280 path validation rules [RFC5280].
-Unless a mechanism is defined that accommodates incremental deployment of this capability, attackers probably will avoid submitting bogus certificates to (benign) logs as a means of evading detection.
+[I-D.ietf-trans-rfc6962-bis] does not describe a strategy for incremental deployment, however it calls for local policy controls that might be used to facilitate incremental deployment (see 3.2.2.1 earlier).
+For example a browser might establish a date after which all certificates issued MUST contain an SCT or be accompanied by an SCT during TLS session establishment.
+A strategy like this would allow certificates issued before that date to be "grandfathered".
+This approach would allow a malicious CA to backdate a certificate to avoid logging it, exploiting a window of vulnerability.
+Note that issuing a warning to a (human) user is probably insufficient, based on experience with warnings displayed for expired certificates, lack of certificate revocation status information, and similar errors that violate RFC 5280 path validation rules [RFC5280].